 To protect yourself against reorg attacks, you can wait for a number of blocks before recognizing a transfer.
 As more blocks are processed after a given block, the difficulty with which that block may be invalidated increases.
 Therefore, by choosing how many blocks to wait before recognizing a transfer, a receiver is able to balance speed (waiting very few blocks in order to process the transfer quickly while taking on risk of losing money due to a reorg) and security (waiting more blocks to minimize the risk of a reorg at the cost of slower transfer processing).

 The number of blocks you wait before considering a transfer valid is called the "confirmation number", which is typically different for different chains.
-The Circle Wallets API uses sensible confirmation numbers for each supported chain.
+Circle's APIs use sensible confirmation numbers for each supported chain.

-As soon as an incoming USDC transfer is included in a block, the Wallets API will make it available for you (whether you poll the get transfers endpoint or subscribe to notifications).
+As soon as an incoming USDC transfer is included in a block, the API will make it available for you (whether you poll the get transfers endpoint or subscribe to notifications).
 However, the transfer will have a

 running status and it will not credit the balance of the associated hosted wallet with the transfer amount until 30 confirmations are reached.